Student Wellbeing at St Brigid’s

 Self-Awareness – Values, Beliefs, Personal Preference, Talents, Abilities & ‘Being True To Yourself’

-Students and their families are presented with ‘Wellbeing Topics /Thoughts’ each day on our SIMON intranet daily messages.
-This promotes a group discussion with the TA’s each morning.
+Students and their families are presented with wellbeing information regularly on our SIMON intranet daily messages.
+This promotes a group discussion with the TA’s each morning in Homeroom.
 Students are given the opportunity to discuss any concerns or ideas that they may have with their TA and homeroom peers.
 These topics include:

 Anti-Bullying Healthy Eating/Nutritional Information Homework Strategies